Hello. I am Wayne and I am in network marketing.

 I am a stay-at-home / work-at-home Dad of 2 kids that I also homeschool.
-I’m a little bit jealous.
-Moms who do what I do get TLAs – SAHM and WAHM, but not dads.
+I have to say I’m a little bit jealous.
+Moms who do what I do get TLAs (FLAs?) – SAHM and WAHM, but not dads.
 Who said life was fair, right?

 Professionally, I am a network marketer, affiliate marketer and blogger.
 This website is about the “recruiting” side of my network marketing business.
 Getmywellness.com is the product side.
 There are blogs on both websites.

-I believe that personal development is a huge part of being successful in anything you do, so I spend as much of my spare time reading as I possibly can.
+I believe that personal development is a huge part of being successful in anything you do, so I spend what little spare time I have reading.
 With everything else I have on my plate I can usually get in a good 1o minutes of reading every day.
 Actually, that used to be the case.
 I finally figured out how to get more reading time in my day.

 My Road So Far